-- Maintain rates at an affordable level
+- maintain rates at an affordable level

-- Control our expenditure
+- control our expenditure

-- · Manage financial risk, and
+- manage financial risk, and

-- Ensure inter-generational equity
+- ensure inter-generational equity.

-Planning for the Long Term
+Planning for the long term

-The 2021-31 Long Term Plan has a particular focus, in the first three years, on undertaking a number of key initiatives to ensure that we:
+The Long Term Plan 2021-31 has a particular focus, in the first three years, on key initiatives to ensure that we:

-- Plan for and adequately respond to sustainable growth management - · Improve asset management and planning for three waters (including growth related) - Mitigate and adapt to current and/or expected climate change effects - Prepare for local government sector reform of water related services
+- Plan for, and adequately respond to, sustainable growth management - Improve asset management and planning for three waters services (including growth-related) - Mitigate and adapt to current and/or expected climate change effects - Prepare for local government sector reform of water-related services

-Initiatives to support this include the development of a Future Development Strategy (FDS) and Regional Spatial Plan, a district wide rates review and implementation of an organisational capacity and capability review.
+Initiatives to support this include the development of a Future Development Strategy (FDS) and Regional Spatial Plan, a district-wide rates review and implementation of an organisational capacity and capability review.